MikeKorte12/n8n-nodes-campingcare-custom-nodes/README.md

 ### Example 3: Listen for Webhook Events

-1. Add the "Camping Care Trigger" node
+1. Add the "Starfish Trigger" node
 2. Select the event types you want to listen for
 3. Activate the workflow
-4. The webhook will be automatically created in Camping Care
+4. The webhook will be automatically created in Starfish

 ## Supported Operations